MicrosoftDocs/VBA-Docs/api/Publisher.ColorFormat.RGB.md

 ## Return value

-MsoRGBType
+PbColorType

 ## Example

-This example creates a new shape to the first page of the active publication and sets the fill color to red.
+This example creates a new shape on the first page of the active publication and sets the fill color to red.

 ```vb
 Sub SetFill()